Hariswaran3/Smart-city-Simulation/README.md

-# UrbanFlow AI
+# PravahAI

-**NEURAX HACKATHON 3.0 — Urban Traffic Flow, Incident Intelligence & Network Optimization**

----

 ## 1. Project Overview

-UrbanFlow AI is a software-only AI traffic decision-support system designed for Hyderabad-like urban traffic conditions.
+PravahAI is a software-only AI traffic decision-support system designed for Hyderabad-like urban traffic conditions.

 The system uses **SUMO (Simulation of Urban MObility)** as its core simulation environment.
 AI models analyze simulated traffic data to detect congestion, identify abnormal behavior, forecast future conditions, and recommend interventions.
 Those interventions are tested back inside SUMO, and the results are compared before being presented on a decision-support dashboard.